Table of Contents

 Waiting to Buy Until After Lock-ups End

-When the lock-up ends and insiders and employees can finally sell their shares, the stock price may experience some volatility as the new shares enter the market, potentially causing drops in a stock’s price.
+Investors considering investing in an IPO may choose to hold off until the lock-up period is over.
+The reason: When the lock-up ends and company insiders are free to sell their shares, the stock price may experience volatility as the new shares enter the market.
+This could potentially cause a drop in a stock’s price.

 The Takeaway